Skip to content

 Under each round header, questions are numbered lines: "1.
 What year did the Berlin Wall fall?"
 The answer goes on the next line, prefixed with either "a." or "Answer:".
 So the full pair looks like:

-1. What year did the Berlin Wall fall? a.
-1989
+1. What year did the Berlin Wall fall?

 That is it.
 The parser reads each numbered question, grabs the answer on the line immediately below it, and populates the game form.
 You can have as many rounds and questions as you want in a single document.